Om Prakash Lal: Struggle against mafia forces and party loyalty

 In addition to his work in the mining sector, Lal's political career was intertwined with the struggle against mafia forces in the Baghmara region.
 His involvement in social and cultural activities during the early stages of his political journey brought him close to former MLA, former MP, and minister Shankar Dayal Singh and his brother-in-law, who were vocal opponents of the mafia.

 The 1980s witnessed a significant incident that further elevated Lal's popularity and cemented his reputation as a leader dedicated to combating the mafia.
 Despite a fatal attack orchestrated by the mafia, Lal survived unharmed.
 In a powerful display of solidarity, the people of Katras organized protest processions, carrying Lal on a rickshaw.
 This incident bolstered Lal's support and earned him the endearing moniker or nickname " Lala Bhaiya" in the city.

 Lal's association with senior Congress leader Bindeshwari Dubey, who ultimately ascended to the position of the 17th Chief Minister of Bihar, serving from 1985 to 1988.
 Proved instrumental in his political journey, increasing his penetration in the political corridors.
 With Dubey's support, Lal contested and won the 1985 assembly elections as the Congress candidate from the Baghmara constituency, defeating his opponent from the Janata Party.

 Subsequent elections saw Lal remaining loyal to the Congress party and securing victories in 1990 and 1995, defeating his opponents, including Jaleshwar Mahato.
 However, in the 2000 elections, Lal faced defeat at the hands of Mahato.

 Throughout his political career, Lal demonstrated exemplary party loyalty, steadfastly adhering to the principles and ideology of the Congress.
 He maintained a strong association with the Indian National Trade Union Congress (INTUC) and held significant positions within the organization, including National General Secretary and Jharkhand's president.

 Lal's commitment to workers' rights and welfare led him to join the trade union movement in 1973, becoming the branch secretary of the INTUC-affiliated Colliery Trade Union in Ramkanali Colliery.
 His expertise in labour-related matters garnered national recognition, leading to his appointment as a standard member of the Nagda Khan Accident Investigation Committee by the Central Government.

 Additionally, Lal actively engaged with various institutions, contributing to their development and welfare initiatives.
-He played a pivotal role in the sustained agitation against the closure of the Dhanbad-Chandrapura Railway line, further showcasing his unwavering commitment to the interests of the people and the development of the Baghmara sub-division.
+He played a pivotal role in the sustained agitation against the closure of the Dhanbad-Chandrapura Railway line.

-Lal's political career is a testament to his relentless pursuit of justice, unwavering commitment to the welfare of the people, and instrumental role in challenging the influence of mafia forces.
-His contributions in combating organized crime and advocating for workers' rights have left an enduring impact on the political landscape of Bihar.